Why .auDO exists

 Maintained independently

-.auDO is authored and maintained by Bryan Chetcuti as part of broader public work on digital trust, domain governance, and observable trust signals.
+.auDO is authored and maintained by Bryan Chetcuti as part of broader public work on digital trust, domain governance and observable trust signals.